mattneary1/breakOutGame/README.md

 # breakOutGame
-A Clone of Atari's Classic Breakout
+A clone of Atari's classic Breakout